-Jokulsargljufur National Park in northeastern Iceland is home to Europe’s mightiest waterfall, Dettifoss.
+Jokulsargljufur National Park in North Iceland is home to Europe’s mightiest waterfall, Dettifoss.
 The sheer hypnotic volume of thundering glacial water rushing through the shattered cliffs of Jokulsa Canyon makes this a favorite sight of visitors to the area.

 Dettifoss is so powerful that the cloud of misty spray can actually be seen from several kilometers away.
 The view is spectacular and unobstructed by boardwalks or viewing platforms, just a massive waterfall in its natural environment.